Shubham1965/Shubham1965.github.io/README.md

 ### About Me

 I'm a passionate Roboticist.
-My academic journey has equipped me with skills in Optimal Control, Reinforcement Learning, Applied Numerical Optimization, Machine Learning, Computer Vision and more.
+My academic journey has equipped me with skills in System Identification, Optimal Control, Reinforcement Learning, Applied Numerical Optimization, Machine Learning, Computer Vision and more.

 <!--
 ### 🔭 I’m currently working on ...